 Author(s): NORTON ELIZABETH

-Elizabeth Norton gained her first degree from the University of Cambridge, and her Masters from the University of Oxford.
-She is the author of nine books on the Tudors.
+Elizabeth Norton gained her first degree from the University of Cambridge, and her Master's from the University of Oxford.
+She is the author of ten books on the queens of England.
 She lives in London.